 Less than you think.
 Standard macro-finance term structure models rely too heavily on the volatility of expected inflation news as a source for variations in nominal yield shocks.
-In this paper, we develop and estimate a nonlinear Bayesian state-space macro-finance model for which we impose the asset pricing restrictions of a representative agent with recursive preferences facing endowment, inflation non-neutrality, as well as (preference) demand shocks.
+This paper develops and estimates a nonlinear Bayesian state-space macro-finance model featuring inflation non-neutrality, as well as (preference) demand shocks.
 Stochastic volatility of inflation and consumption govern time variation in bond risk premia, while demand shocks primarily affect variation in bond yields.
 These channels allow the model to account for key bond market features, without resorting to an expected inflation channel that overly dominates the variation in nominal yield shocks.
-The estimation of the model suggests that, for the last two decades, inflation-related risk factors have not played a predominant role in driving either expected excess bond returns or the term premium component of the nominal yield curve.
+The estimated preference shocks seem to be associated with market illiquidity and distress factors.
+The estimation shows that in the last two decades, inflation-related risk factors have not played a predominant role in driving either expected excess bond returns or the term premium component of the nominal yield curve.
 (JEL C11, C32, C58, E43, E44, G12)

 ^{}The Wharton School, University of Pennsylvania, 3620 Locust Walk, Philadelphia, PA 19104-6367.
-E-mail: rogo@wharton.upenn.edu (Roberto Gómez-Cram), and yarona@wharton.upenn.edu (Amir Yaron).We thank Mete Kilic, Frank Schorfheide, Dongho Song, and seminar participants at Central Bank of Mexico, MFA, Northwestern University and Wharton.
+E-mail: rogo@wharton.upenn.edu (Roberto Gómez-Cram), and yarona@wharton.upenn.edu (Amir Yaron).We thank Mete Kilic, Frank Schorfheide, Dongho Song, and seminar participants at Central Bank of Mexico, FMA, Northwestern University and Wharton.
 The usual disclaimer applies.
 Yaron thanks financial support from the Rodney White and Jacobs Levy centers.